eliyuji/NTY-replica-login/README.md

+# We record screenshots for demo.
+If the code setup got error, please check demo.pdf for all function.

 ## How to Run Unit Testing Files: `test_app.py`, `myTest.cy.ts`,`article-utils.test.ts`, and `article-utils.ts` (isolation testing)
 To simply run the webpage, navigate to root of project file and run:
 ```